 • The cost of repairing or replacing your vehicle.

-• Medical expenses, such as emergency treatment, surgical procedures, rehabilitative care, medication, assistive devices, and the cost of traveling to and from appointments with health care providers.
+• Medical expenses.
+Examples include emergency treatment, surgical procedures, rehabilitative care, medication, assistive devices, and the cost of traveling to and from appointments with health care providers.

-• Ongoing medical treatment in the future, including physical therapy, surgery, or hospitalization due to complications from your injuries,
+• Ongoing medical treatment in the future, This includes physical therapy, surgery, or hospitalization due to complications from your injuries,

 • Lost wages due to time off work while recovering.